T20X/notes/low latency/lock-free.md

 ### memory_order_relaxed

-relaxed is a bit more than just a plain normal read/write; it guarantees that read/writes are not "torn" which allows you to implement tear-free shared variables without any imposition from memory barriers
+relaxed is a bit more than just a plain normal read/write; it guarantees that read/writes are not "torn" which allows you to implement tear-free shared variables without any imposition from memory barriers. **Also relexed operations relative to the same atomic object cannot be re-ordered!**

 ## Fences